drsnyder/furthermore/posts/20090420-pygments-test.markdown

 ---
 layout: post
-title: A post with pygments
+title: A post with pygments from 4/20
 ...
 Some text